Hot fruit from a hot land

 A comprehensive package

-Yarravula’s bespoke ProNutiva package, developed with his UPL representative, counters Indian chilies’ growing pest problem with UPL’s Ulala wide-spectrum control against sucking pests and Gunther insecticide, which targets Fruit Borer and Tobacco caterpillars.
+Yarravula’s bespoke ProNutiva package, developed with his UPL representative, counters Indian chilis’ growing pest problem with UPL’s Ulala wide-spectrum control against sucking pests and Gunther insecticide, which targets Fruit Borer and Tobacco caterpillars.
 At the same time, Avancer Glow protects against anthracnose, leaf spot, and powdery mildew fungal infections while Cuprofix counters downy mildew and late blight disease.

 Meanwhile, Brique enhances crop uptake of Calcium and Boron; Pilatus stimulates root system growth; and Zeba improves soil’s water retention, enabling more yields from less water.